SGLC: Semantic Graph-Guided Coarse-Fine-Refine Full Loop Closing for LiDAR SLAM: Experimental Evaluation

 \subsection{Ablation Study}

-In this section, we conduct a series of ablation studies to evaluate the effectiveness of designed components and analyze their runtime.
-The results are presented in~\tabref{tab:ablation}.
-The Experiment $[$A$]$ is our baseline by removing those components listed in~\tabref{tab:ablation}.
-Comparing Experiment $[$A$]$ and $[$B$]$, it is demonstrated that incorporating the global properties of instance nodes can enhance the performance of loop closing.
+In this section, we conduct a series of ablation studies \difffirst{on KITTI sequence 00 and 08 and report the mean metrics to evaluate the effectiveness of designed components, and analyze their runtime.
+The results are presented in~\tabref{tab:ablation}. $[$A$]$ is our baseline by removing those components listed in~\tabref{tab:ablation}.
+Comparing $[$A$]$ and $[$B$]$, it is demonstrated that incorporating the global properties of instance nodes can enhance the performance of loop closing.
 As anticipated, it increases each node's distinctiveness, which is beneficial for finding the correct node correspondences.
-In Experiment $[$C$]$, we can see the effectiveness of outlier pruning in improving registration accuracy with the same number of RANSAC iterations as $[$B$]$.
-For Experiment $[$D$]$, $[$E$]$ and $[$F$]$, dense points registration and point-plane alignment are applied mainly for loop scan determined after geometric verification, so they do not affect the results of loop closure detection.
-The results clearly show that both dense points registration and point-plane alignment can improve registration performance, and we can get optimal results only when they operate in conjunction.
-Besides, each component in our framework exhibits high execution efficiency from the runtime perspective.
+For $[$C$]$, we can see the effectiveness of outlier pruning in improving registration accuracy with the same number of RANSAC iterations as $[$B$]$.
+In experiment $[$D$]$, $[$E$]$ and $[$F$]$, dense points registration and point-to-plane alignment are applied mainly for loop scan determined after geometric verification, so they do not affect the results of loop closure detection.
+The results clearly show that both dense points registration and point-to-plane alignment can improve registration performance, and we can get optimal results only when they operate in conjunction.
+The comparison of $[$F$]$, $[$G$]$, $[$H$]$ also indicates that even direct point-to-point ICP or point-to-plane alignment on the raw scan cannot get optimal results and significantly increase computational costs on direct point-to-point ICP, which demonstrates that our registration process effectively utilizes foreground and background.
+Besides, each component in our framework exhibits high execution efficiency.}